suchokrates1/lista-obecnosci/README.md

   - `REGISTRATION_EMAIL_SUBJECT` / `REGISTRATION_EMAIL_BODY` – templates for registration notifications (`{name}`, `{login}`, `{link}`).
   - `REG_EMAIL_SUBJECT` / `REG_EMAIL_BODY` – templates for the account activation e-mail.
   - `RESET_EMAIL_SUBJECT` / `RESET_EMAIL_BODY` – templates for password reset messages (`{link}`).

+The development server started with `python app.py` listens on `127.0.0.1` by default.
+Set the `FLASK_HOST` variable if you need a different address.

 The placeholders shown above are substituted automatically when the e-mails are sent.
 For example, `{date}` is replaced with the list or report date and `{link}`